cerebral/overmind/packages/overmind-website/guides/beginner/04_creatingactions.md

 # Creating actions

-When an event triggers in your application, that being a user interaction, a websocket message etc., you want to run logic that changes the state of the application and/or runs side effects.
+When an event triggers in your application, that being a user interaction, a websocket message etc., you want to run logic that changes the state of the application and/or run side effects.
 This logic we express with a concept called **actions**.
 What is important to understand about actions is that they are an orchestration tool.
 That means you use actions to compose together different small pieces of logic into a flow of execution.
 This separation pushes you into a functional approach, giving you several benefits that will be highlighted in this guide.

-## Action factory
+## Action

 You define your actions in files named **actions**.
-From this file you export functions that will receive the action factory function as its only argument.
+From this file you export functions that will receive the action as its only argument.

 ```marksy
 h(Example, { name: "guide/creatingactions/factory" })
 ```

-When you call this action factory you create the action.
-Now... why do we have this factory?
+Your job now is to extend this action with functionality.
+But first... why do we have this function?
 Why could you not just do something like this:

 ```marksy
 h(Example, { name: "guide/creatingactions/instead" })
 ```

-1. We want actions to be defined as a callback.
+1. We want actions to be lazily evaluated.
 This allows actions to compose actions from other files, even in circular reference.
-This is an important flexibility which callbacks enable
+This is an important flexibility
-2. Since actions can be composed into other actions we want to ensure that every composition is unique.
-By using an action factory we ensure this
+2. Functions ensure that when composing the same action multiple times each composition is unique, as the function is called multiple times
-3. Overmind is built with Typescript and this affects the surface API to properly do typing
+3. Overmind is built with Typescript and this affects the surface API to do proper typing

 This might not make too much sense right now, but it will become more clear as we move on in this guide.

 ## A chaining API

-The action returned by the factory has a chaining API.
+The action has a chaining API.
 This is the concept that forces you into a functional world.
 One of the big benefits of this approach is that your code becomes declarative.
 That means you describe **what** your application is doing in the action chain and then you have small separate functions that actually describes the **how**.

 ```marksy
 h(Example, { name: "guide/creatingactions/chain" })
 ```

 Each of the methods on the action we call an **operator**.
-So **mutation** and **map** are operators.
+So **mutate** and **map** are operators.

 ## Calling an action